 Your pulse is the number of times your heart beats per minute.
 People may also refer to your pulse as your “heart rate.”
-Your pulse may increase as you walk up a flight of stairs, or when you feel nervous before an interview.
+Your pulse may increase as you walk up a flight of stairs, or when you feel nervous before an interview—that's normal for everyone.
 Knowing your pulse can help you stay healthy.
 The first step is measuring it.

 How to measure your pulse with your Livongo blood pressure monitor